emdata-ailab/PhD-Learning/README.md

 ## PhD Loss

 The pompeiu-hausdorff distance (PhD) is widely used to measure the similarity between two sets of points.
-I this work, we investigate the application of PhD metric learning in the field of person/vehicle video-based re-ID task and demonstrate the superiority of PhD metric learning in nosie resistance.
+In this work, we investigate the application of PhD metric learning in the field of person/vehicle video-based re-ID task and demonstrate the superiority of PhD metric learning in nosie resistance.

 ### Principle of PhD metric learning
 <img src='./docs/phd_intro.png' width=600>